Serving Static Content from a Cookieless Domain

 Please ignore my previous comment.
 I figured out.

 Hi Rob thanks for this great article.
 I do have a question.
 What’s the point of creating the cname?
-In other words, for instance if your site is http://www.site.com and you register another site http://www.images-site.com.
+In other words, for instance if your site is https://www.site.com and you register another site https://www.images-site.com.
 Why not just move the static resources to that site instead of setting up a cname as well?
 You be referencing them anyway in the code.
 Is it just so that you don’t have to move the static files or is there some other seo reason?

 Additionally what do you think about putting: